The climate bill even Big Ag loves

 And that’s pretty much it.
 In short, if the act passes, the USDA will provide its imprimatur—in the form of a “USDA-certified” designation—on private markets that are already functioning, though currently at low level.

-Not everyone is as convinced that voluntary markets managed by private players like Bayer and Indigo can guide US farms in more climate-friendly directions, even with USDA guidance.
+Not everyone is as convinced that voluntary markets managed by private players like Bayer and Indigo can push US farms in more climate-friendly directions, even with USDA guidance.
 Ben Lilliston, director of rural strategies and climate change at the Institute for Agriculture and Trade Policy, a Minneapolis-based think-tank, notes that rigorous market-based climate action requires carrots and sticks: not just payouts for operations that sequester carbon or cut pollution, but also ever-stricter limits on overall greenhouse gas emissions—which the Growing Climate Solutions Act lacks.

 In a classic cap-and-trade scheme, the government mandates an economy-wide cap (limit) on emissions.
 The cap then drops over time.
 Companies that can’t comply—say, ones drilling for crude oil, running coal-fired power plants, or methane-spewing cattle feedlots—would be compelled to buy carbon credits to offset a portion of their emissions.
 As the carbon cap continued to drop, offsets would get more and more expensive, forcing polluting companies to adopt less GHG-intensive business models or go bankrupt.
 That’s the theory, anyway.
 Lilliston notes that California has had a pioneering cap-and-trade system in place since 2013, and the state’s powerful oil and gas industries have still managed to continue spewing greenhouse gases largely unimpeded.
 Meanwhile, a blockbuster recent ProPublica report showed that the system may be significantly overestimating carbon-sequestration rates for some forest-based projects that have drawn $1.8 billion worth of credits.
 But with no cap at all in place, there’s no real lever to force polluters to buy credits, Lilliston points out.

 “Even if you’re true believer in market-based solutions, to create an offset market without a carbon cap—that makes no sense,” he says.
 “There’s no chance that the carbon-credit price will ever really rise, because polluting companies don’t have to buy these offsets.”
 Currently, the price of an offset stands at around $15 per ton of carbon equivalent.
-At that level, some big companies may opt to but offsets to burnish their reputations, Lilliston says.
+At that level, some big companies may opt to buy offsets to burnish their reputations, Lilliston says.
 (Reuters cites IBM, J.P.
 Morgan Chase, and Barclays as current buyers of ag offsets.)
 If the price of the offset gets to $40 or $50, he says, “they can just say, ‘screw it,’ and stop buying offsets, or buy them from another part of the world where they’re cheaper.”
 Then the US carbon price would drop, and we’d be back to where we are now: a little-used carbon market doing not much at all to impede ever-growing US GHG emissions on farms.

 Lilliston notes that this precise scenario played out in the 2000s, when a project called the Chicago Climate Exchange sold carbon credits, including ones generated on farms, into a market with no emissions cap.
 It ended up collapsing in 2010 due to a lack of buyers.
-In short, with without strict limits on emissions, a carbon market represents an opportunity for polluting industries to launder their reputations, but doesn’t push them to change their ways.
+In short, without strict limits on emissions, a carbon market represents an opportunity for polluting industries to launder their reputations, but doesn’t push them to change their ways.

 Silvia Secchi, a natural resource economist at the University of Iowa, says voluntary carbon markets have other problems as well.
 These schemes “do not fundamentally challenge, for example, livestock—it’s becoming more and more apparent that really, policymakers don’t want to touch that,” she says.
 The US meat industry is a massive contributor to US agriculture’s greenhouse gas footprint, EPA data show.
 Methane, a gas with 25 times the heat-trapping power of carbon, spews from livestock farms in two ways: from the digestive system of cattle (mainly in the form of burps) and from vast manure stores outside of factory-scale beef, dairy, hog, and chicken farms.
 Between 1990 and 2017, as US livestock farming has concentrated into ever fewer and larger operations since 1990, manure’s methane footprint surged 66 percent, according to the EPA.
 The meat industry’s manure problem is unlikely to be resolved without regulation that forces farms to stop polluting, Secchi says.